Gods and Goddesses

 Pyroeis appears in few surviving myths but held importance in ancient astronomy and astrology.
 Greek and later Roman astronomers used the name to describe the planet's movement.
 The association between the red planet and warfare persisted into Roman times, where Mars (their version of Ares) gave his name to the planet we know today.

 In artistic representations, Pyroeis was sometimes shown as a young man carrying a torch or riding a celestial chariot, his form wreathed in reddish light to mimic the planet's appearance.
-Though not widely worshipped, he featured in some astral cults that venerated the heavenly bodies.
+Though not widely worshiped, he featured in some astral cults that venerated the heavenly bodies.

 Frequently Asked Questions